 you, the other party, or the child lives in Washington

-If you do not live in Washington, a Washington court may not have jurisdiction (power) to order you to do (or not do) certain things.
+If you do not live in Washington, a court here may not have jurisdiction (power) to order you to do (or not do) certain things.

-Generally, you may file a motion for adjustment or petition for support modification in Washington if:
+Generally, you may file a motion for adjustment or petition to modify a support order in Washington if:

-Your current Order of Child Support is from Washington AND
+- Your current Child Support Order is from Washington AND

-You, the other parent, OR the child still lives in Washington
+- You, the other parent OR child still lives in Washington

 Maybe, under a law called the Uniform Interstate Family Support Act (UIFSA), RCW Chapter 26.21A.
-Before trying to do so, contact a lawyer (if you are low-income, call CLEAR AT 1-888-201-1014) or the Division of Child Support (DCS) for more information.
+Contact a lawyer (if you are low-income, call CLEAR AT 1-888-201-1014) or the Division of Child Support (DCS) for more information first.

-If you think the Washington court does not have jurisdiction, you must file papers to argue about jurisdiction and ask for dismissal BEFORE you file anything else in the case.
+You must file papers to argue about jurisdiction and ask for dismissal BEFORE filing anything else in the case.
 See a lawyer for advice if you can.
-If you cannot, be very careful you do not do anything that could give Washington jurisdiction over you.
+If you cannot, be very careful to not do anything that could give Washington jurisdiction over you.
 Do not:

 If possible, write the court before the hearing.
 Explain why you believe Washington does not have jurisdiction over you.
 If you cannot write the court before the hearing, go to the hearing in person (or try to have the hearing by phone.
 Call the court to arrange beforehand).
 Tell the judge why you think there is no jurisdiction over your case.
 If the judge decides in your favor, s/he should dismiss your case.
 If s/he does not, be ready to respond to the legal action in Washington.